 I look around me and see people my age retiring.
 And I say, “Huh?
 Why are they doing that?”
 I love what I do.
 Why would I want to stop doing this???
 I have NO plans to retire.
 I love working with my patients and plan to continue doing so for many years.
 However, on the opposite side of the country is my only child and a group of cousins and other close friends.
 So how do I work out this conflict as the years go on?
 Well, I’ve come up with a compromise answer.

-I’ll certainly miss seeing you all in person.
-But, for those of you who Skype or FaceTime with friends and family, be assured that I’ll be using a reliable HIPAA-compliant program and we’ll be able to continue working together to improve your health.
+So I will become a frequent flyer.
 In the meantime, I’m practicing my Bostonian: “Pahk yah cah in Hahvahd yahd,” to regain fluency in my native tongue.
-And you’re welcome to tease me about my accent when we meet online or in person.
+And you’re welcome to tease me about my accent when you hear it.

 Help with weight loss in San Luis Obispo County